Spokenly Logo

 Frequently Asked Questions

-What is the difference between speech recognition and dictation software?
+What is the difference between dictation, speech to text, and speech recognition software?

-Dictation software turns speech into text at the cursor.
-Speech recognition is the broader category that also includes voice control, where you operate the computer by voice, and transcription, where recorded audio becomes text afterward.
-Many tools do one of these well rather than all three.
+Dictation software and speech to text software describe the same job: you speak and text appears at the cursor.
+Speech recognition is the umbrella category that also covers voice control, where you operate the computer by voice, and transcription, where recorded audio becomes text afterward.
+Most tools do one of these three well rather than all of them.

 Yes.
-Spokenly is free for unlimited dictation with local models, Apple Dictation and Windows Voice Access are free and built in, Google Docs Voice Typing is free in the browser, and Talon Voice is free for hands-free control.
-Dragon is the main paid option, aimed at specialty voice commands.
+Spokenly gives unlimited dictation with local models at no cost, Apple Dictation and Windows Voice Access come built in, Google Docs Voice Typing runs free in the browser, Handy is free and open-source, and Talon Voice is free for hands-free control.
+Dragon is the main fully paid option, aimed at specialty voice commands.

 What replaced Dragon NaturallySpeaking on Mac?